sboots/sboots.ca/content/posts/2025/introducing-vote-yes-yukon.md

 And, as a non-partisan public servant, it’s fun to be able to run a non-partisan political campaign!
 It doesn’t happen often.
 We have [lawn signs getting printed](https://voteyesyukon.ca/#support-the-vote-yes-yukon-campaign) and everything.
 (In classic public service style, yes, I filled out [a conflict of interest disclosure](https://yukon.ca/en/human-resource-policy-conflict-interest) to be doing this.)

 If you live in the Yukon, [check out the different ways you can get involved in the campaign](https://voteyesyukon.ca/#support-the-vote-yes-yukon-campaign).
 And, thanks for considering voting YES to electoral reform! 🎉

+You can [find Vote YES Yukon on Facebook](https://www.facebook.com/people/Vote-Yes-Yukon-Votez-oui-Yukon/61581300344433/), or [see the French version of our campaign website here](https://votezouiyukon.ca/).
+Keep on being awesome!